-The Virtual Municipal Finance Workshop (co-organized with Dermot Murphy and Pengjie Gao) is slated to start again in the Spring 2025 semester!!
-You can find all papers and schedules from the earlier versions of the workshop since 2020 at https://www.muni-workshop.com.
+The Virtual Municipal Finance Workshop (co-organized with Dermot Murphy and Pengjie Gao) is back for the Spring 2026 semester!!
+We will host biweekly meetings from February 18th to April 29th to talk about a great set of papers.
+You can find all papers, schedule, and Zoom links at https://www.muni-workshop.com, including papers and schedules from iterations of the workshop going back to 2020.
 Please let me know if you have any questions or would like to get involved.

 I am an Assistant Professor of Finance at the Wharton School.
 I research issues surrounding public finance, corporate and personal income taxation, and financial regulation.
 My research often uses quasi-experimental variation to answer questions with relevance for designing efficient fiscal and regulatory policy.
 I am particularly interested in how public entities raise funds–primarily through issuing bonds or raising taxes–and how those mechanisms affect businesses, consumers, investors, and workers.